arnath/arnath.github.io/_posts/multiple-wordpress-containers.md

-# How To: Multiple WordPress sites on one DO droplet using Docker Compose
+# How To host multiple WordPress sites on one VPS using Docker Compose

-This week I was trying to figure out how to setup multiple WordPress sites on a single DigitalOcean droplet so I could set up some blogs for my wife without paying for multiple instances (she is just starting out so the traffic is nearly zero).
+This week I was trying to figure out how to setup multiple WordPress sites on a single VPS (I used the smallest DigitalOcean droplet) so I could set up some blogs for my wife without paying for multiple instances (she is just starting out so the traffic is nearly zero).
 This turned into much more of an ordeal than I was expecting so I wanted to document what I found and provide some more details than I was able to find by searching around.

 I gave myself three additional constraints going in: